What’s the difference between a self-guided and fully-supported trip?

-It is advisable to bring a small back-pack (between 15 and 20 litre capacity) with you on your trip, in which you can carry spare clothes and basic spares and tools that you might need during the course of a day on the bikes.
-In some cases, where we will be riding in wilderness for the full day, food and drink will also need to be carried.
+It is advisable to bring a small back-pack or pannier bag (between 15 and 20 litre capacity) with you on your cycling trip or mountain biking holiday, in which you can carry spare clothes and basic spares and tools that you might need during the course of a day on the bikes.
+In some cases, where you will be riding in wilderness for the full day, food and drink will also need to be carried.

-Unless you are used to riding with them or know that you fall off a lot you don’t need knee and elbow pads!
-Most of our mountain biking is cross country and although there are some rough and technical descents at times most people don’t find the need for knee or elbow protection.
+Unless you are used to riding with them or know that you fall off a lot, you don’t need knee and elbow pads.
+Most of our mountain biking routes are cross country-biased and, although there are some rough and technical descents at times, most people don’t find the need for knee or elbow protection.